- DTP Success Team

 Here's a breakdown of how a CLEP exam score is determined:

-1. Raw Score: This is the number of correctly answered questions.
 Each correct answer increases the raw score by one point.

-2. Scaled Score: A raw score is then calculated into a "scaled score," which will fall between 20 (the lowest) and 80 (the highest) points.
+A raw score is then calculated into a "scaled score," which will fall between 20 (the lowest) and 80 (the highest) points.

 This scaled score appears as a “pass” or “fail” on a test taker’s score report.